thestickybullgod/HashVektor/LEGAL.md

 # Legal Notice — CrunchHash Licensing Transition

 ## Overview
-HashVektor, formerly CrunchHash, was previously released under the MIT License during early development.
-As of February 2026, HashVektor, formerly CrunchHash, has transitioned to a proprietary, source-available license.
+HashVektor, formerly known as CrunchHash, was previously released under the MIT License during early development.
+As of February 2026, HashVektor, formerly known as CrunchHash, has transitioned to a proprietary, source-available license.

 This document explains the legal status of past and future versions.